CodeFromAnywhere/actionschema-search/BACKLOG.md

 # Resiliency

 Hitting the ratelimit is quite common so we'd rather have it retry with wait ms incremental backoff ...

+# Auth mapping to search

+👨‍🍳 Now we're cooking.....

+- If `authToken` is there, use it on search.actionschema.com and using that, also fetch your authenticated providers, and map that onto the search result
+- Also add your own custom providers if you have them, such as agents and cruds, with the proper auth
+- Sort it different, prioritising authed apps
+- Show more details for authed apps.